sensu/sensu-docs/content/sensu-go/6.1/sensuctl/filter-responses.md

 To retrieve all entities whose name includes the substring `webserver`:

 {{< code shell >}}
-sensuctl entity list --fieldSelector 'entity.name matches "webserver"'
+sensuctl entity list --field-selector 'entity.name matches "webserver"'
 {{< /code >}}

 ### Use the logical AND operator